JakubGrobelny/mips-assembler/README.md

     'test0.in' and 'test1.in' contain tests of every register supported by the assembler ($0...$31 and conventional names respectively).
     'test-error.in' contains invalid assembly code that
-    should cause the assembler to display proper errors.
+    should cause the assembler to display proper errors (this test should be run with '-e' flag).